Prismatic Dieudonn\'e theory

 \subsection{Comparison over $\mathcal{O}_K$}

-In this section, we want to extract from \Cref{sec:divid-prism-dieud-modul-theorem-main-theorem-of-the-paper} a concrete classification of $p$-divisible groups over $p$-complete regular local rings with perfect residue field of characteristic $p$.
+In this section, we want to extract from \Cref{sec:divid-prism-dieud-modul-theorem-main-theorem-of-the-paper} a concrete classification of $p$-divisible groups over complete regular local rings with perfect residue field of characteristic $p$.
 This will in particular recover Breuil-Kisin's classification (\cite{breuil_schemas_en_groupes_et_corps_de_normes}, \cite{kisin_crystalline_representations_and_f_crystals}), as extended to all $p$ by Kim \cite{kim_the_classification_of_p_divisible_groups_over_2_adic_discrete_valuation_rings}, Lau \cite{lau_relations_between_dieudonne_displays_and_crystalline_dieudonne_theory} and Liu \cite{liu_the_correspondence_between_barsotti_tate_groups_and_kisin_modules_when_p_equal_2}, over $\mathcal{O}_K$, for a complete discretely valued extension of $\mathbb{Q}_p$ with perfect residue field.

-\begin{proposition} Let $R$ be a $p$-complete Noetherian ring.
-If $R$ is regular, there exists a quasi-syntomic perfectoid cover $R_{\infty}$ of $R$. \end{proposition} \begin{proof} The existence of a faithfully flat cover $R \to R_{\infty}$, with $R_{\infty}$ perfectoid, is explained in \cite[Ex.
-3.8]{bhatt_iyengar_ma_regular_rings_and_perfectoid_algebras}.
+\begin{proposition} Let $R$ be a complete Noetherian local ring with perfect residue field of characteristic $p$.
+If $R$ is regular, there exists a quasi-syntomic perfectoid cover $R_{\infty}$ of $R$. \end{proposition} \begin{proof} The existence of a faithfully flat cover $R \to R_{\infty}$, with $R_{\infty}$ perfectoid, is explained in \cite[Theorem 4.7]{bhatt_iyengar_ma_regular_rings_and_perfectoid_algebras}.
 Assume first that $pR=0$ or that $R$ is unramified\footnote{The case $R$ unramified is explained in \cite[Ex.
-3.8 (4)]{bhatt_iyengar_ma_regular_rings_and_perfectoid_algebras}, too.}.
-Since $R$ is in particular an integral domain, $R$ is either flat over $\Z_p$ or $pR=0$.
+3.8 (4)]{bhatt_iyengar_ma_regular_rings_and_perfectoid_algebras}, too.}. $R$ is either flat over $\Z_p$ or $pR=0$.
 In the first case set $\Lambda:=\Z_p$ and in the second $\Lambda:=\F_p$.
 By \cite[Tag 07GB]{stacks_project} the morphism $\Lambda\to R$ is a filtered colimit of smooth ring maps and thus $L_{R/\Lambda}$ has $p$-complete Tor-amplitude in degree $0$.
 The triangle attached to the composite $\Lambda \to R \to R_{\infty}$ shows that $L_{R_{\infty}/R}$ has $p$-complete Tor-amplitude in degree $-1$.
 Therefore the map $R \to R_{\infty}$ is indeed a quasi-syntomic cover.
 Finally, when $R$ is ramified of mixed characteristic, one sees from the explicit construction of \cite[Ex.
 3.8 (5)]{bhatt_iyengar_ma_regular_rings_and_perfectoid_algebras} that $R \to R_{\infty}$ is the $p$-completion of a colimit of syntomic morphisms (obtained by extracting $p$th-roots), hence is quasi-syntomic. \end{proof}